smcclab/smc-course/_lectures/02-sampling.md

 Have you:

-- played back your own soundfile in Pd **and** Gibber?
+- played back your own soundfile in Pd?
 - tried out `tabread4~` in Pd and understood how to control it with `line~` and `phasor~`?
 - tried out the granular synthesis patch in Pd?
-- experimented with the Sampler tutorial in Gibber?

 ## Links and References for the day: